dynamsoft-docs/barcode-reader-docs-mobile/programming/enumeration/error-code.md

 | 1 | System exception (Android only). |

 ## License Server Error Code

+You might receive one of the following error codes when an error occurs on the license verification.

 | Error Code | Description |
 | ---------- | ----------- |